stitchdata/docs/_replication/integration-loading-reports.md

 ---
 {% include misc/data-files.html %}

+{% include note.html content="Loading reports are available only for integrations powered by Singer taps.
+As integrations are converted to the Singer system, loading reports will be made available." %}

 The last phase of every Stitch replication job is called **Loading**.
 During Loading, Stitch loads [extracted data]({{ link.replication.extraction-logs | prepend: site.baseurl }}) into your destination according to the table's defined [Replication Method]({{ link.replication.rep-methods | prepend: site.baseurl }}):

 - **Incremental Replication**: Data is de-duped based on the table's Primary Key and upserted into the table.
 Updates to existing records are also upserted.